-The QDR-IV HP SRAM provides support that allows a memory controller to deskew signals for high speed operation.
+The QDR-IV XP SRAM provides support that allows a memory controller to deskew signals for a high speed operation.
 The memory controller provides the deskew function, if deskew is desired.
-During the deskew operation the QDR-IV HP SRAM operates in a loopback mode.
+During the deskew operation the QDR-IV XP SRAM operates in the Loopback mode.

-Refer to the Loopback Timing Diagram (Figure 15 on page 40).
+Refer to Loopback Timing Diagram (Figure 15 on page 40)